TheArchives/ArchBlock/README.md

     * `password` - The password to use when connecting to the database.
     * `debug` - Set this to `true` to output all generated SQL to the terminal.
 Note that this will slow your server down considerably, so you should only use it for debugging purposes.
-* `disabled_worlds` - A list of disabled worlds that ArchBlock should not operate within.
 * `version` - Don't touch this.
 This value is used for automated configuration migrations, and will be updated automatically along with the plugin.
 If you edit this, you'll probably break your config.